Box Craters are one of the most used tools for home cooks. Find out why they are so great and which type makes the best cheese grater.

 I like to put my grater over a flexible cutting board (read my post on the best cutting boards).
 The flexible board is nice because when if I am shredding cheese for a sauce, I can just fold it up and the slide the cheese in the pan.

-Some cheese grater come with a container on the bottom than collects the cheese.
+Some cheese grater come with a container on the bottom than collects the cheese such as the Oxo Good Grips Box Grater.
 Like a lid, not a bad feature to have.
 However, it the grater stable with the container attached to the bottom?
 If it's not, then you are better off not using it or getting one that doesn't have it.
 I wouldn't pay extra for one.

 A couple brands I like are Faberware (which is what I have) or Oxo.
 Alton Brown recommends in his book "Alton Brown's Gear for Your Kitchen" a model from KitchenAid. $15-$20 is all you need to pay to end up with a reliable cheese grater tool in your kitchen.

 There is another tool that I will use to grate cheese and that is a Microplane.
 It's what is best to bring out to the table to grate hard cheeses that I am serving at on top of that night's dinner.
-Most of the time it's what I use for Parmesan - no cheese comes out of a green shaker at our house!
+Most of the time it's what I use for Parmesan cheese - no cheese comes out of a green shaker at our house!
+It's not really good for soft cheeses.

 You can grate Parmesan with a box grater and I do if I am using it for a sauce.
 It's much easier to use a grater with a handle for small jobs, like grating cheese on top of your spaghetti - when you are look for a really fine grate.